-To be a successful MSP in today’s day and age, you have to have your act together to build sustainable, long-term customer relationships, let alone to avoid getting sued.
-That’s not meant to be a scare tactic to keep you in the break-fix safety nest; it’s merely a reminder that taking on the title of “trusted business advisor” comes with risks and responsibilities.
+To be a successful MSP in this day and age, you must have your act together to build sustainable, long-term customer relationships, let alone avoid getting sued.
+That’s not meant to be a scare tactic to keep you in the break-fix safety nest; it’s merely a reminder that taking on the “trusted business advisor” title comes with risks and responsibilities.

 The good news is that while security threats are increasing and industry regulations like HIPAA are holding MSPs more accountable for compliance, using automation tools and following sound business practices will significantly lessen your risks.

 How RMM Works and Why It’s Important

 RMM (remote monitoring and management) is a software application that IT service providers use to proactively monitor and maintain their customers’ IT infrastructure and systems.
 In short, RMM tools help MSPs track the work that PSA (professional services automation) tools do.

 Many RMM tools work because a computer program called an agent is installed on each endpoint (e.g., servers, workstations, firewalls) the MSP will monitor.
 The agent gathers important activity details on the endpoint, such as increased firewall activity, server RAM approaching an unsafe threshold, or new available firmware, and reports that information to an admin console.
 Viewing the admin console gives the MSP a quick holistic view of what’s happening and can respond accordingly.

 Not only is RMM important as a standalone tool in ensuring the health and performance of IT endpoints, but it also increases the value of other complementary IT services, such as:

 - BDR (backup and disaster recovery) – The Veeam 2022 Data Protection Trends Report states that 89 percent of organizations have a gap between how much data they can afford to lose and how much is protected.
 By pairing RMM with BDR, an MSP can see immediately when a backup process fails and correct it instead of learning the hard way when they need to recover a data set that it’s unavailable.